/!\ THIS PAGE CONTAINS HEAVY SPOILERS FOR AVOWED, CONTINUE AT YOUR OWN RISK /!\

 | Enhekala | Idionym | Legendary figure | ||

-| Nekkad | Idionym | Legenday figure | ||
+| Nekkad | Idionym | Legendary figure | ||

-| Tebara Sanakis | Theonym | No literal translation given (yet), probably not purely idiosyncratic. |
+| Tebaru Sanakis (sg.
+Tebaru Sanakis) | Name given by the Ekidan to godlikes | Theonym | No literal translation given (yet), probably not purely idiosyncratic. | |

 Analysis of recurring pattern in toponyms: